chinapedia/wikipedia.abstract.en/Page/Fencing.md

 The shift towards fencing as a sport rather than as military training happened from the mid-18th century, and was led by Domenico Angelo, who established a fencing academy, Angelo's School of Arms, in Carlisle House, Soho, London in 1763.[11]
 There, he taught the aristocracy the fashionable art of swordsmanship.
 His school was run by three generations of his family and dominated the art of European fencing for almost a century.
 [12]

-Angelo_Domenico_Malevolti_Fencing_Print,_1763.JPG's instruction book.
+'s instruction book.
 Angelo was instrumental in turning fencing into an athletic sport.]]
 He established the essential rules of posture and footwork that still govern modern sport fencing, although his attacking and parrying methods were still much different from current practice.
 Although he intended to prepare his students for real combat, he was the first fencing master to emphasize the health and sporting benefits of fencing more than its use as a killing art, particularly in his influential book _L'École des armes_ (_The School of Fencing_), published in 1763.[13]

 Basic conventions were collated and set down during the 1880s by the French fencing master Camille Prévost.
 It was during this time that many officially recognised fencing associations began to appear in different parts of the world, such as the Amateur Fencers League of America was founded in 1891, the Amateur Fencing Association of Great Britain in 1902, and the Fédération Nationale des Sociétés d’Escrime et Salles d’Armes de France in 1906.[14]